-These Talent Trees offer specialization in Attacks, Fire Damage, One-Handed-Weapons, Two-Handed-Weapons, Life, and Area Damage.
+These Talent Trees offer specialization in Attacks, Fire Damage, Weapons, Life, and Area Damage.

 Goddess of Hunting and her associated subtrees all deal with Dexterity, Evasion, and Agility Blessings.

-These Talent Trees offer specialization in Speed, Lightning Damage, Projectiles, Attack Speed, Cast Speed, and Regain.
+These Talent Trees offer specialization in Movement Speed, Lightning Damage, Projectiles, Attack Speed, Cast Speed, and Regain.

 Goddess of Knowledge and her associated Subtrees all deal with Intelligence, Energy Shield, and Focus Blessings.

 These Talent Trees offer specialization in Spells, Cold Damage, Mana, Channeling, and Elemental Damage.